 Once you start looking, you will begin to find food scenes in all kinds of books.

-It’s true, Just yesterday I went into a book shop and this was the display – full of interesting and colourful books about food!!
+It’s true, just recently I went into a book shop and this was the display – it was full of interesting and colourful books, all about food!!

 Have you got a favourite food scene from a book or a movie?
 Did you realise this was an example of literary food?